NREL/OpenStudio-user-documentation/docs/getting_started/getting_started.md

+<h1>Installation and Introductory Tutorial</h1>
+This page walks you through installing OpenStudio, the basics of the applications, and the basic workflow.

 ## Installation Instructions
 OpenStudio is supported on Windows 7 - 8.1, OS X 10.9, and 64-bit Ubuntu 14.04.
 OpenStudio 1.5.0 works with EnergyPlus 8.1.

 __Download and install EnergyPlus 8.1__